-The initial investment in a Just Between Friends franchise requires $20,000 of minimum liquidity and a net worth of $30,000, as the initial investment is $32,774 to $45,440 for a single territory.
+The initial investment in a Just Between Friends franchise requires an investment capability of around $49,000 and a positive net worth for a single territory.
 Investment range is minimal when compared to other franchise offerings and we’ve been able to help a wide range of entrepreneurs succeed.

 As you begin to explore your options, here are some of the most popular financing avenues to consider:

 If you’ve owned a home for many years, there’s a good chance you can get a home equity line of credit (HELOC) or a home equity installment loan (HEIL) to finance your new business.

 Advantages: They usually have a very low interest rate; they are highly flexible and sometimes have no specific repayment schedule; and they don’t require a lot of documentation, such as a formal business plan or an accounting of how the funds will be used.
 This provides more flexibility for your business.

 Things you should know: You’ll need to show enough income to repay the loan through your existing sources of income — your projected earnings as a franchise owner won’t count when the lender calculates your ability to repay.
 A real estate appraisal will be required to establish your home’s value.

 Leverage retirement funds tax-free and penalty-free